Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

 Commandment #10: Thou Shalt Follow Up

 Training to build leadership skills within an organization does not end when the speaker leaves.
-The speaker’s job is to provide powerful tools and tips to help build better leaders; your job is to make sure the practices learned are implemented.
+The speaker’s job is to provide powerful motivational tools and tips to help build better leaders; your job is to make sure the practices learned are implemented.
 Hosting sequel trainings, asking for feedback, and holding managers accountable are a few ways to follow up after the training session concludes.

+Evaluating the pros and cons of a motivational coach you’re considering?
 Follow these Ten Commandments and you’ll be sure to find a leadership training and coaching program to lead your people to leadership training heaven.

 Copyright © 2012 Joel Garfinkle, All Rights Reserved.
 Joel Garfinkle is recognized as one of the top 50 coaches in the U.S., and the author of 7 books, including Getting Ahead: Three Steps to Take Your Career to the Next Level.
 He has worked with many of the world’s leading companies, including Google, Deloitte, Amazon, Ritz-Carlton, Gap, Cisco, Oracle, and many more.
 Subscribe to his Fulfillment at Work Newsletter and receive the FREE e-book, "41 Proven Strategies to Get Promoted Now!"